GETTING AROUND MELBOURNE

 Passengers can board trams at signposted stops displaying maps, route numbers and a timetable.
 Route numbers are also displayed on the front of the tram.
 Travel within the central area of Melbourne by tram is free, though you will need a myki card if you plan to start or finish your journey outside of this central area.
 For more information on the area covered by the Free Tram Zone and a downloadable map, visit Melbourne’s Free Tram Zone.
 Plan your trip with Public Transport Victoria’s journey planner.

-Melbourne buses run frequently to major hubs, including shopping centres, schools, hospitals, leisure and sports venues, and some of Melbourne’s biggest attractors.
-For people travelling further afield, Victoria’s V/Line service gives access to regional towns and scenic attractions across the state.
+Melbourne buses run frequently to major hubs, including shopping centres, schools, hospitals, leisure and sports venues, and some of Melbourne’s biggest attractions.
+For people travelling further afield, Victoria’s V/Line train service gives access to regional towns and scenic attractions across the state.

 View the inner Melbourne map for an overview of tram, train and bus routes, parks, landmarks and attractions, bike paths and walking trains.
 Street and transport maps are also displayed on the wall at many train stations, at tram and bus shelters, and are available from visitor information centres.

 Melbourne taxis are easy to spot, as they display a lamp on the cab roof and most are painted yellow, silver, or white.
 You can book taxi or cab pick-up for a set location or take one from a cab rank at signposted spots.
 You may also hail a taxi in the street, If the rooftop lamp is lit, the taxi is usually unoccupied and available for hire.